Docs

 Starting a comparison

-Selecting runs to start a comparison
+Selecting datasets to start a comparison

 From the Comparison UI you can: